Hovo2004/Optimizing-Agriculture/README.md

 For detailed documentation and code explanation, refer to [My Final Report](https://docs.google.com/document/d/1T5V3xuKrQYC54dFMUJxomQEmFo7yxKxH/edit#heading=h.1fob9te).
 It provides guidelines on running the project, insights into the code structure, and explanations of key algorithms and thresholds.

 ## Conclusion
 This project offers a comprehensive solution for wheat crop tracking, leveraging image analysis techniques.
-The README provides a brief overview of the project, installation instructions, and details on usage, features, testing, and documentation.
+The README provides a brief overview of the project, installation instructions, and details on usage, features and documentation.